medjedovicm/sasapps.io/content/pages/pricing.md

 * Senior JS Developer - 800 EUR per day
 * Junior JS Developer - 450 EUR per day

 The rates above are for customer projects with a minimum engagement of 5 days.
+For shorter, or short-notice engagements there is a 20% premium on the above rates.

-For paid support to extend the [SASjs framework](https://github.com/sasjs), the rate is always 600 EUR, and there is no minimum engagement.
+For paid support to extend the [SASjs framework](https://github.com/sasjs) or [Data Controller](https://datacontroller.io), the rate is always 600 EUR, and there is no minimum engagement.

 ## SAS App Support Plans